teacher-aj/HeschelCS/topic_02_Python_ControlFlow/README.md

     1. Most people find python MUCH harder than HTML/CSS.
         If you don't have prior programming experience, expect the next 2 weeks to be very difficult.
-        Make good use of the student tutors and office hours.
+        Make good use of office hours and classtime that I give you to work.

 1. Important resources: